315tky/pokill_dev_container/README.md

 4. cp pokill/env .env
 5. edit .env providing values as necessary
 6. cd pokill && yarn install --check-files
-7. ./docker-build # to build the container
-8. ./docker-run  # to run the container.
-Note: check the src path for the -v volume bind is correct, edit to suit
+7. docker-compose up # The first time this runs it will build the pokill-dev app container, and pull down pg and mysql images from docker hub, and initialize those databases.
+8. docker exec -it \<pokill container name\> /bin/bash
+9. bin/rake db:migrate # from inside pokill_dev container
+10. Check localhost:3000 in local browser to check if rails app site working ok.

+11. Upon first install/deploy, need to run the "bin/rake eve_import:\*" tasks to populate,
+    both pg and mysql databases.
+However, need to import the eve mysql SDE from fuzzworks site, first.
+See the fuzzworks script and mysql container oneliner note in the eve_mysql_data_import directory

-Container should start and rails app will be accessible from http://localhost:3000 ( Note: maybe a short delay when first accessing the site due to webpacker compiling )
+( Note: maybe a short delay when first accessing the site due to webpacker compiling )

 Develop code and commit to github as per normal from pokill_dev_container/pokill/ pushing to :